TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/RawObjectDataProcessor/RawObjectDataProcessor.md

 The **RawObjectDataProcessor.Localization** is pretty big object containing the text data and template functions for each error message.

-Officially, Japanese and Russian localization planning.
+Officially, Japanese and Russian localization are available.
 You can create your ows localization object of **RawObjectDataProcessor.Localization** type.
 Check the [listing of English localization](../../Source/RawObjectDataProcessor/RawObjectDataProcessorLocalization__English.ts) as reference.